juanedi/splitbot/README.md

 ### Telegram bot

 Please refer to the [Telegram bot API docs](https://core.telegram.org/bots#3-how-do-i-create-a-bot) for instruction on how to create a bot.
 TL;DR: Talk to `@BotFather` on Telegram, follow its instructions and take note of the token it will give you.

-## Running

-You run `nix build` to build the whole thing from scratch.
-For development, I suggest you use `ghcid -r`, to compile, watch for changes and restart the bot when needed.

 ## Configuration